Learning to be a resilient leader: 8 resilient steps you can take today

 While other leaders start objective after objective without progressing towards their goals.

-I’ve found that the level of change achieved is greatly improved when change is focused.
+I’ve found that the level of change achieved is greatly improved when change is focused on workplace wellbeing programs.
 For instance, your desired change occurs more easily and rapidly with clear objectives.
-And especially when associated with specific activities.
+And especially when associated with specific activities identified within workplace wellbeing programs.

 I want to show you how you can build your leadership skills.

-And how you can use eight tactics to achieve more adaptability in your life.
+And how you can use eight tactics to achieve more adaptability in your life via workplace wellbeing programs.

 Eight tactics you can use for transitions